ed0ard/CS2-Bot-Improver/README.md

 1. Make bots aim better
 2. Alleviate bot stuck issues
 3. Assign each bot their own agent model, music kit and avatar
+4. Refine bot behavior, allowing them to spam smokes and anti-flash
-4. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
+5. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
-5. Remove the prefix from bot names
+6. Remove the prefix from bot names
-6. Tweak game rules to make them more friendly to bots and refine bot behaviors
+7. Tweak game rules to make them more friendly to bots
-7. Add some commands to make the game more fun
+8. Add some commands to make the game more fun

 ## Installation